before canals were excavated as short-cuts, the James River shipping channel followed the blue line (Dutch Gap Canal/Aiken Swamp Cutoff is red line)

 Source: Library of Congress, Dutch Gap Canal commencement of the work

-The Union Army forced local men who had formerly been enslaved to dig the canal.
+The Union Army also forced local men who had formerly been enslaved to dig the canal.
 The laborers were rounded up at the point of a bayonet and required to work without pay.
 Years later, a paleobotanist would examine a fossil found in the walls of their ditch and identify one of the earliest flowering plants in Virginia.
 In 2013 he named the species of plant Potomacapnos apeleutheron.
 The species name "apeleutheron" was the Greek word for freedmen.
 The scientist explained:4

 Source: Virginia Department of Historic Resources, The Richmond Ironclads at Trent's Reach, James River